morshedulmunna/exacademy/go-api/pkg/email/README.md

 # Email Service Package

-A comprehensive email service package for the Skoolz application that supports both immediate email sending and queue-based processing using Kafka or NATS.
+A comprehensive email service package for the execute_academy application that supports both immediate email sending and queue-based processing using Kafka or NATS.

 ## Features